3ml3ml/VetGeo-Main/README.md

 ### The free online cloud veterinary management system

-VetGeo is a new and free cloud vet management system created and maintained by [Oliver Dolan]
+VetGeo is a new and free cloud vet management system created and maintained by [Oliver Dolan] & his team

 Stay up to date with the latest release and announcements on Twitter:
 [@vetgeodotcom](http://twitter.com/vetgeodotcom).